DS4PS/cpp-523-fall-2019/schedule.md

 ## Learning Objectives

-Once you have completed this section you should be able to…
+Once you have completed this section you should be able to:

+* identify three types of control variables
+* diagnose the implications of omitting each type from a model
+* calculate omitted variable bias

 ## Assigned and Recommended Articles or Chapters